 The limitedness of the research is constituted by the fact that it was conducted in a university hospital and with a limited number of nurses.
+Researchers were not together with nurses in clinical practice during IMI implementations.

 3.6.
 Research ethics